Diocese of Aberdeen: History of the diocese

-The probably mythic origins of the diocese are contained in the cathedral's chartulary and identify the early bishops—Bean, Denortius, Cormac and Nectan—with Mortlach, in present-day Moray.
-This tradition was seemingly based on a series of early charters that are acknowledged to be fallacious.
-These charters allowed Hector Boece to construct a history that had successive Mortlach bishops, ending with its fourth prelate, Nectan, who then moved his see to Aberdeen.
-Outside of his appearance in one of the spurious charters, Nectan is only once documented as bishop of Aberdeen in a small note (c.
-1132) made in the Book of Deer.
-Despite this, Mortlach did possess early ecclesiastical importance.
-A papal bull of 1157 by Pope Adrian IV confirmed the existence of a monasterium at Mortlach with five attendant churches as belonging to the diocese of Aberdeen.
-By the 11th century, this type of organisation was characteristic of Culdee (Céli Dé) settlements—the Culdees resembled communities of secular priests who ministered to the populations but were directed from the central mother church (the monasterium).
+The likely mythic origins of the diocese are found in the cathedral's chartulary which identified the early bishops—Bean, Denortius, Cormac and Nectan—with Mortlach, in present-day Moray.
+This tradition rests on a series of early charters that are acknowledged to be false.
+These charters allowed Hector Boece to construct a history that had successive Mortlach bishops, culminating with its fourth prelate, Nectan, who would then move his see to Aberdeen.
+Beyond his appearance in one of these spurious charters, Nectan is only once documented as bishop of Aberdeen—in a small note (c.
+1132) found in the Book of Deer.
+Nevertheless, Mortlach did possess early ecclesiastical significance.
+A Papal Bull of 1157 by Pope Adrian IV confirmed the existence of a monasterium at Mortlach along with five attendant churches as part of the diocese of Aberdeen.
+By the 11th century, this type of organisation was characteristic of Culdee (Céli Dé) settlements—the Culdees resembled communities of secular priests ministering to local populations but directed from the central mother church (the monasterium).